-Who Are Software Developers You Can Hire in Ukraine and Why They Can Be a Terrific Fit for Your Project
+Who Are the Software Developers You Can Hire in Ukraine and Why They Can Be a Terrific Fit for Your Project

 The world is full of talented folks.
 There are many good offshore software developers and providers in its different parts: Eastern Europe, South-East Asia, Latin America, and, probably, elsewhere.
 Really famous and universally known apps originate from locations, scattered around the planet and thousands of miles apart.